chunmusic/Fifa21_Player_Data/README.md

 - Dataset was provided by https://www.kaggle.com/justdhia/fifa-players

-- Please refer to the website https://fifa.chunzps.com or https://share.streamlit.io/chunmusic/fifa21_player_data/main.py
+- Please refer to the website https://fifa.chunzps.com

 ## Preview